kubevela/kubevela/design/appfile-design.md

 Here is the takeout:
 * The `parameter` defines the user input fields and is used to render final output with user input values.
 These fields will be exposed to users in Appfile.
-* The definition `#webservice` is used to tell the name of the template.
-This name is used to correlate workload and trait types to fields in Appfile.

 Note that there is difference in how Workload and Trait expose parameters.